sgluss/hugoSite/samHomePage/content/posts/hugo-and-lambci.md

 3. in `lambciPackage/lambci` run `npm install` to get all lambci dependencies
 4. grab the latest Hugo_X.XX.X_Linux-64bit.tar.gz from [here](https://github.com/gohugoio/hugo/releases) and put it in `lambciPackage/lambci`
 5. zip up`lambciPackage/lambci` so that `package.json` is at the zip root
-6. upload the zip package to the lambda function
+6. upload the zip package to the lambda function (see the above image of the lambci-build lambda configuration to see where this should be uploaded)
-**TODO:: screenshot the package upload**

 You can now use this prepackaged Hugo tar inside your Lambda Environment

 ### **Doing Something Useful With LambCI**